thinker227/GML-Events/DOCS.md

 Triggers the event and all event functions within it.

 ### Arguments
 - `{EventArgs} event_args` - The event arguments to be provided to the event functions.
+See [EventArgs](https://github.com/thinker227/GML-Events/blob/main/DOCS.md#eventargsinstance).

 ----